kristianhentschel/light-painter-servo-2d/Readme.md

 ### Mechanical assembly

-Clip the `foot` to the `stand`, and push in a servo so that the arm is outside, as shown in the image above).
+Clip the `foot` to the `stand`, and push in a servo so that the arm is outside, as shown in the image above.
 Secure it with the top screw.

 Repeat for the other side, then connect the two sides with the `beam`.